-Cervical cancer is cancer that starts in the cervix, which is the lower part of the uterus.
-It starts in the cells on the surface of the cervix which is comprised of two types of cells: squalors and columnar.
+Cervical cancer starts in the cells on the surface of the cervix, which is comprised of two types of cells: squalors and columnar.
 Most cervical cancers are from squamous cells.
-It is a slow growing cancer that usually starts as a pre-cancerous condition calls dysplasia.
+It is a slow-growing cancer that usually starts as a pre-cancerous condition calls dysplasia.

-Cervical Cancer is comprised of four stages: carcinoma in Situ which is referred to as Stage 0, Stage I denotes the presence of abnormal cells that may become cancerous, Stage II is reached when cancer spreads just beyond the cervix, Stage III develops as cancer spreads to the vagina, pelvic wall and/or kidneys, Stage IV when cancer spread to the bladder rectum and other parts of the body (WHO).
+Cervical Cancer is comprised of four stages: carcinoma in situ, which is referred to as Stage 0.
+Stage I denotes the presence of abnormal cells that may become cancerous.
+Stage II is reached when the cancer spreads just beyond the cervix.
+Stage III develops as the cancer spreads to the vagina, pelvic wall and/or kidneys.
+Stage IV is when the cancer spreads to the bladder, rectum, and other parts of the body (WHO).

 Smoking: A woman who smokes has a higher chance of getting cervical cancer.

-Weak immune systems.
-Women who have the virus HIV, which causes AIDS, have a greater risk of getting cervical cancer.
-This is because HIV makes the immune system weaker, so the body will not effectively clear the HPV infection.
+Weak immune systems: Women living with HIV, the virus that causes AIDS, have a greater risk of getting cervical cancer.
+This is because HIV makes the immune system weaker so the body will not effectively clear the HPV infection.

-Family history of cervical cancer: If your mother or sister has or had cervical cancer your risk is higher than a woman without a family history.
+Family history of cervical cancer: If other people in your family have or have had cervical cancer your risk is higher than a woman without a family history.

 Chlamydia infection: This is a sexually-transmitted bacterial infection that may increase your risk of developing cervical cancer.